liviucotfas/ase-web-and-cloud-applications-security/09 - MVCStore - Autorization, Roles.md

 ##  4. <a name='Roles'></a>Roles

-1. Update the `Initialize` method in the `IdentitySeedData` class to also create a role.
+1. Update the `EnsurePopulated` method in the `SeedDataIdentity` class to also create a role.

 	```C#
 	var roleManager = serviceProvider.GetRequiredService<RoleManager<IdentityRole>>();